umputun/remark42/README.md

 <script>
   var remark_config = {
     site_id: 'YOUR_SITE_ID',
+	selector: "#remark42" // optional param; string|HTMLElement; Selector by which remark should mount comments iframe
     url: 'PAGE_URL', // optional param; if it isn't defined window.location.href will be used
     max_shown_comments: 10, // optional param; if it isn't defined default value (15) will be used };